 “Angelo” won the 2010 Menuhin Competition for Young Violinists, despite a nerve-wracking trip to Oslo, Norway during which he was stranded in the Reykjavik, Iceland airport because of the volcanic ash cloud.
 Thanks to the intercessions of a former ambassador to China and Norway who took him into his home, the violinist was able to get on a sold-out flight to Norway, sitting in the cockpit with the pilot.
 He arrived just in time for the competition’s first round and went on to win the finals.
 He was featured in the grand finale concert with the Oslo Philharmonic in the Oslo Opera House.
 That event was given in the presence of Norway’s King Harald V and Queen Sonja.
 Angelo attributed his triumph to his mother, who has been gravely ill with cancer, and for whom he dedicated his competition performance.

 Yu studied at the Shanghai Conservatory before coming to Boston to study with Donald Weilerstein, who occupies the Dorothy Richard Starling Chair in Violin Studies.
-He has won First Prize at the Bode Cup Chamber Music Competition in China and Second Prize at the International Henryk Wieniawski Violin Competition (2006).
+He has won First Prize at the Bode Cup Chamber Music Competition in China and Second Prize at the International Competition for Young Violinists in Honor of Karol Lipinski and Henryk Wieniawski (2006).

 Yu has participated in masterclasses at leading international festivals including the Ravinia Festival, Verbier Academy, Morningside Music Bridge, and Yellow Barn Festival.
 He has given solo recitals in China, Poland, Germany, Canada, Singapore and the US and performed as a soloist with the Calgary Philharmonic Orchestra, the Shanghai Symphony Orchestra and the Young Euro Classic Orchestra.